Chimera (CrossGen)

-Chimera is an American comic book published by CrossGen Entertainment from March to July 2003.
-It is a mini-series that ran for four issues.
-Chimera is most notable for its artwork.
+Chimera is an American comic book published by CrossGen from March to July 2003.
+It is a miniseries that ran for four issues.
 Produced by Brandon Peterson, the artwork is a blend of traditional and computer-enhanced techniques.

-Chimera tells the story of Sara Janning, a woman who carves away massive chunks of ice as part of a tritium mining operation on the frozen world of Serevan, which on the edge of Chimeran space.
-Sara has been hiding on the world to hide her genetic makeup from the Chimeran Imperium, an empire of over 200 planets.
-When a stranger arrives at Serevan, however, Sara is discovered.

-Storyline details
+Plot

 Sara Janning is an adult woman living on the planet Serevan.
-She has been hiding from the Chimerian Imperium ever since the Yamivol incident.

-The Yamivol Incident

-Sara grew up on an agricultural outpost on Yamivol Prime, a world that remained unaffiliated with the Chimerian Imperium for many years.
-Yamivol Prime was targeted for habitation by Chimerian forces when Sara was young.
-Her home was destroyed, her family killed, and just as she arrives to discover this, her dog is vaporized before her eyes.

-The trauma from this event causes Sara to release the power of her Sigil which wipes out all the Chimeran forces on Yamivol Prime.
-It is unknown whether Sara already had her Sigil at this point or whether it was activated during the Yamivol incident.
+She grew up on an agricultural outpost on Yamivol Prime, a world which was targeted for habitation by the Chimeran Imperium when Sara was young.
+Her home was destroyed, her family killed, and her dog was vaporized before her eyes.
+The trauma from this event caused Sara to release the power of her Sigil, which wiped out all the Chimeran forces on Yamivol Prime.

-Serevan

-Sara has been living on Serevan for years, hiding from the Imperium.
-There she works, cutting gigantic blocks out of the ice.
-Upon returning from a hard day's work, Sara is approached by a new arrival to the planet, Jason Bryce.
-After an intense conversation, the two part ways.
-It is possible that Jason Byrce was either one of the First or an aspect of Danik.
+Since this incident, she has been hiding from the Chimeran Imperium on Serevan, where she works cutting gigantic blocks out of the ice.
+One day, returning from work, Sara is approached by a new arrival to the planet, Jason Bryce, with whom she has an intense conversation.

-Sara returns home to where a scientist, Isaiah, has been working on a robot called a Carapoid.
+Sara returns home where her friend Isaiah, a scientist who helped her to hide from the Imperium, has been working on a robot called a Carapoid.
 The robot was left behind by an ancient race called The Progenitors.
-Sara names it 'Rover' and treats it like a pet.
-It is also revealed that it was Isaiah who provided Sara with a masking device to hide her DNA from the Imperium.
+Sara names it 'Rover' and treats it as a pet.

-The next day when clocking in for work, Jason Bryce again approaches Sara.
-When clocking in, Bryce’s DNA is picked up by the Chimeran Imperium.
-This detection results in the Imperium mobilizing a fleet headed directly to Serevan.
+The next day when she arrives at work, Sara is again approached by Jason Bryce.
+When clocking in, Bryce's DNA is detected by the Chimeran Imperium, which results in the Imperium mobilizing a fleet to head to Serevan.

-Unaware of the approaching fleet, Sara heads out onto the ice with Jason Bryce as a partner.
+Unaware of the approaching fleet, Sara heads out onto the ice with Jason Bryce as her partner.
 While searching for tritium, Rover unexpectedly unleashes a laser from its optical lens.
 As the laser begins to burn a hole in the ice, the ground starts to shake.
 With the ground giving way, the trio falls into a dark hole.
 When they wake up, they find themselves in front of a buried ship, later revealed to be a ship of The Progenitors.